WojtekMs/Bomberman/README.md

 # Bomberman

 Simple bomberman made with SFML in C++.
-Durning develomplent project changed to something like monkey hunter, but there is still plenty thigs TODO :)
+Durning development project changed to something like monkey hunter, but there is still plenty thigs TODO :)

 # Requirements